Victims of food truck blast, U-Haul reach $160M settlement

-PHILADELPHIA (AP) — Several victims of a 2014 food truck explosion in Philadelphia have reached a $160 million settlement with U-Haul, which was accused of refilling the truck’s outdated propane tanks.
+PHILADELPHIA (AP) — Several victims of a 2014 food truck explosion have reached a $160 million settlement with U-Haul, which was accused of refilling the truck’s old and damaged propane tanks, lawyers announced Wednesday.

-Investigators have said food truck owner took her tanks to a U-Haul subsidiary where they were filled despite being old and damaged.
-The food truck owner and her 17-year-old daughter died from burn-related injuries days after the blast likely caused by a tank leak.
-Three other people were severely burned and several others were injured.
+One plaintiff will receive more than $69 million; a second will get $54.3 million and the estates of a mother and daughter killed in the blast will get $36.5 million.
+Each also will receive a confidential settlement amount, according to plaintiffs’ lawyers.

-U-Haul spokesman Sebastien Reyes says the company maintains they didn’t fill the tank involved, but adds the sympathies of everyone at U-Haul are with those affected.
+Investigators have said food truck owner, Olga Galdamez, took her propane tanks to a U-Haul subsidiary where they were filled despite being outdated.
+Galdamez and her 17-year-old daughter, Jaylin, died from burn-related injuries days after the July 2014 blast likely caused by a leak in one of those tanks.

-One plaintiff will get over $69 million; a second will get $54.3 million and the estates of the mother and daughter will get $36.5 million.
+Surveillance video captured the explosion in the city’s Feltonville neighborhood in north Philadelphia, which was followed by a huge fireball that engulfed the La Parrillada Chapina truck and set a utility pole on fire.

 Most Read Business Stories